Tender Data Aggregation:

 Additional Vocabulary:

-In addition to the main codes, CPV includes an auxiliary vocabulary (Additional Vocabulary) that allows for specifying additional characteristics of procurements, such as sizes, materials, or intended purposes.
+In addition to the principal codes, CPV includes an auxiliary vocabulary (Additional Vocabulary) that specifies additional characteristics of procurements, such as sizes, materials, or intended purposes.

 Our Own CPV System Prediction Model

-To build our own prediction model, we used 500,000–800,000 records sourced from Contracts Finder and Find Tender.
+We used 500,000–800,000 records from Contracts Finder and Find Tender to build our prediction model.
 These records include both archived and current data dating back to 2015.
 Due to the regulatory requirements in the UK and the structured nature of data on CF/FT sites, they were selected as a standard and sufficiently comprehensive source for training.

 The model predicts the exact CPV code without building a hierarchy and provides multiple options, each with an associated probability.
-Thanks to the reliability of CPV categories on government sites and the large volume of data, we achieved reasonably high prediction accuracy.
+We achieved reasonably high prediction accuracy thanks to the reliability of CPV categories on government sites and the large volume of data.
 CPV codes are integrated into our models for data unification in two ways:

 1. The predicted CPV code is inserted into the appropriate field where it was missing previously, ensuring proper classification.